PeterCamilleri/CX16/tools/README.md

 simulator that allows me to test my code easily.
 Besides all of that, it's open-sourced and free!

+See the t65 folder's readme file for more information on testing the code as well as the steps that need to be taken to get around a couple of glitches I encountered along the way.

 The tool chain may change at some point.
 In any event I will may provide some helpful (?) instructions on installing what ever tool chain I settle on, when I settle on it.